ThomasSiegmund/D3TableFilter/README.md

     + ColorBrewer
     + ...

-* In-cell graphics.
-Can turn cell values into SVG graphics using D3.js functions.
+* Cell styling and in-cell graphics.
+Can format text or turn cell values into SVG graphics using D3.js functions.

+* Sparklines.
+Small graphs in table cells can be generated using the integrated [jQuery Sparkline](http://omnipotent.net/jquery.sparkline) library.

 Thanks to the [shinyapps.io](https://www.shinyapps.io) service you can test various features of the D3TableFilter widget in a couple of demo apps online: